Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 Talk about the patient group you co-founded: EGFR Resisters

 We pretty much are an online patient community.
-We’ve grown since our very beginnings of just seven of us to about 2,500 people now from 75 different countries.
-We have a closed Facebook group where members who are patients and caregivers can interact, they can learn from each other, support each other, learn to advocate for themselves.
+We’ve grown since our very beginnings of just 7 of us to about 2,500 people now from 75 different countries.
+We have a closed Facebook group where members who are patients and caregivers can interact, learn from each other, support each other, and learn to advocate for themselves.

 You’re proof of the importance of advocacy and pushing for better treatments

-Right.
 If it wasn’t for this research, I wouldn’t be here right now.
 I fully know it.
-I had the benefit of these two targeted therapies, both were FDA approved, literally months before I started taking them.
+I had the benefit of these 2 targeted therapies.
+Both were FDA approved literally months before I started taking them.
 Surgery is still a cutting edge thing to do in stage 4 patients.

 I can see what difference these research and developments can make for people.
 I can’t tell you how incredibly important I feel like it is to focus and promote more research.

-One of the biggest things is resistance to treatment for any type of treatment you have, whether it’s targeted therapy, it could be chemotherapy, it could be immunotherapy, eventually, somehow, the cancer figures out a way to change, not always, but very, very frequently, and gets around the treatment, making it necessary to find a new treatment.
+One of the biggest things is resistance to treatment for any type of treatment you have, whether it’s targeted therapy, chemotherapy, or immunotherapy.
+Eventually, somehow the cancer figures out a way to change — not always, but very, very frequently — and get around the treatment, making it necessary to find a new treatment.

 That’s a big issue right now in cancer research.
 We keep developing new treatments to tackle resistance, trying to figure out what’s driving the resistance and how to tackle it.